Kmeakin/walrus-report/src/30-implementation.md

 domain-specific language is needed; instead, one simply writes in the same programming language that they would use for any other task.
-The only caveat is that care must be taken to ensure that operator precedences and associativities are correctly handled, and that the resulting program is not *left-recursive* (it attempts to parse the same non-terminal repeatedly without consuming any tokens between each call), otherwise it will loop-forever/crash with a stack-overflow.
+The only caveat is that care must be taken to ensure that operator precedences and associativities are correctly handled, and that the resulting program is not *left-recursive* (it attempts to parse the same non-terminal repeatedly without consuming any tokens between each call), otherwise it will loop forever or crash with a stack overflow.

 In recent years, error recovery has become an important consideration when writing a parser in order to improve compiler user experience.
 Therefore it is